 What Is Commercial Vertical Farming?

-Commercial vertical farming is a game-changing agricultural method that has been used for some time across various sectors and has recently found its way into the cannabis industry as well.
+Advancements in commercial vertical farming is a game-changing agricultural method that has been used for some time across various sectors and has recently found its way into the cannabis industry as well.

 Vertical farming involves growing cannabis plants on stacked shelves, while in conventional agriculture, farmers grow produce horizontally in large swathes of land.
-Using height and stacked layers, allow the operation to grow plants on top of each other to produce more products while making the most of the space.
+Using height and stacked layers, allows the operation to grow plants on top of each other to produce more products while making the most of the space.

 There are two main methods for vertical farming, true vertical and stacked vertical: